GengyuanZhang/GengyuanZhang.github.io/_posts/2020-12-20-gengyuan-zhang-site-modification.md

 Very interesting, why I didn't choose Computer Science major before ~~(>_<)~~?

-PS: Below is recent dishes that we ate at home ^_^
+PS: Below are the recent dishes that we ate at home ^_^

 <style>
 .column {